markatk/serial-unit-testing/README.md

 - `list`: List all available serial ports
 - `send`: Send data to a serial port
 - `check`: Send data to a serial port and check for correct response
-- `monitor`: Continously display serial port data
+- `monitor`: Continuously display serial port data
 - `run`: Run a script on a serial port
 - `verify`: Verify a script can be parsed without failure
 - `help`: Print information about the application or a subcommand